 The permafrost also affects the portion of the Alaska Highway near Beaver Creek, which constantly has to be rebuilt because of the shifting ground.
 You have to watch your speed on this road, because deep grooves and bumps are common.
 The Beaver Creek Visitor Center has a display explaining the challenges of building a road on this type of ground.

 Here’s the toe that was in my shot glass when I joined the Sourtoe Cocktail Club.
-Spoiler alert: Just a few days ago, someone swallowed the toe!
+Spoiler alert: Recently, someone swallowed the toe!

 Have I mentioned that I found gold during a gold panning tour?
 So did many of these other visitors.
 We all went home with our little specks of gold dust and felt proud.